TechnicalPursuit/TIBET/doc/markdown/tibet-reflect.1.md

   * `--types` :
     Normally used to list all types, or to filter types in conjunction with the `--filter` option.

+  * `--types` :
+    List all subtypes of the target.
+This will list *all* subtypes, recursively.

   * `--verbose` :
     Whether or not to log the script that has been generated to feed to the